minhtribui153/minhtribui153/README.md

 <br>

 # 🇸🇬 About Me
-A **Student** passionate in Software Development situated in Singapore
+A **Student** passionate in Software Development based in Singapore

 I'm also a:
 - **Game Developer**